ericniebler/stl2/ext/merge2std2/plan.md

 * [X] https://github.com/ericniebler/stl2/issues/502
 * [X] `projection` definition from [intro.defs] in 898
 * [X] Consider making `advance`, `next`, `prev`, and `distance` *implicit* CPOs like the algorithms

+Post-merge:
+* [ ] Rename the template parameter for the pre-existing iterator adaptors from `Iterator` to `I`
+* [ ] Sweep the IS for "foo iterators" and replace with appropriate named requirements.

 Document-wide changes to make:
 * [X] Remove "std2." from stable names or replace with "range."